Home » Home buying where to begin?

 Dear Mom,

-As your daughter and son-in-law aren’t tied to a particular area, I suggest they begin with a lender.
-Some financial institutions offer reduced interest rates for existing customers.
-Start there, but don’t phone the call center.
-Ask the manager for a recommendation of an experienced loan officer.
-If you have a Realtor you know, you can ask them.
-Mortgage professionals are different from Realtors in that they can expertly and efficiently cover a wide geographical territory.
+As your daughter and son-in-law are not tied to a particular area, I suggest they begin with a lender.
+In fact, some financial institutions offer reduced interest rates for existing customers.
+Therefore, it makes sense to start there, but they should not call the general call center.
+Instead, they should ask the branch manager for a recommendation to an experienced loan officer.
+Alternatively, if they already have a Realtor they trust, they can ask for a referral as well.
+Mortgage professionals differ from Realtors in that they can efficiently and effectively work across a wide geographical area.

-Aim for a preapproval letter.
-This indicates approval subject to just locating the property.
-And unfortunately, the pre-approval needs updating periodically; about every three months.
-A prequalification letter is simply that a lender has “talked” with your daughter and not verified all the information.
-It’s not as strong and may not get her in every listing.
-Also, if your daughter writes an offer, and is competing against other buyers it won’t be taken as seriously as the pre-approval letter.
+Next, they should aim for a preapproval letter, as this indicates approval subject only to locating a property.
+However, it is important to note that a preapproval typically needs updating every three months.
+By contrast, a prequalification letter simply means a lender has “talked” with your daughter and has not verified the information provided.
+As a result, it is not as strong and may not be sufficient in every competitive listing situation.
+In addition, if your daughter submits an offer against other buyers, a prequalification will not be taken as seriously as a full preapproval.

-Once your daughter has identified a neighborhood or city, she may have also identified a real estate agent she has built a relationship with.
-Best of luck to them on their home buying journey!
+Finally, once your daughter identifies a preferred neighborhood or city, she will likely also identify a real estate agent with whom she can build a long-term relationship.
+Best of luck to them on their home-buying journey!

 Related Posts: Not all buyer’s agents are created equal